Vestibular Neuritis Symptoms: Early Warning Signs You Shouldn’t Ignore

 Inner ear or balance problems are not the cause of all dizziness or vertigo.
 Dizziness can be a sign of a serious medical emergency.

-seek medical care urgently and visit an emergency room in case of the following symptoms:
+Seek medical care urgently and visit an emergency room in case of the following symptoms:

 • Slurred or unclear speech